mortii/anki-morphs/docs/src/user_guide/usage/frequency-file-generator.md

 If you were to select the `books` folder and you checked the .txt file format, then the frequency file analyzer would only use the `The Wise Man's Fear.txt` file.

 If you were to select the folder `english_texts` and you checked all the file format options, then the frequency file analyzer would use the files:

 - `The Wise Man's Fear.txt`
 - `episode_1.srt`
 - `The_Fellowship_of_the_Ring.vtt`

 ### Select Output

-The output file is automatically set to be `[anki profile folder]/frequency-files/frequency.csv`.
-You can set it to be what ever you want.
+The output file is automatically set to be [[anki profile folder](../glossary.md#profile-folder)]`/frequency-files/frequency.csv`.
+You can name it whatever you want, e.g. `jp-freq.csv`, `chinese_hieroglyphs_frequencies.csv`.

 ### Minimum Occurrence